Menstrual Cups and Cramps

 Period Cramps: Things that Cause Them

-There are many factors that cause period cramps.
+There are many factors that cause cramps during your monthly flow.
 Some of these include:

 • Endometriosis: This is a cramp or pelvic pain, which can last for many days before, and after your menstrual cycle.
 It can also include abdominal as well as lower back pain.

 • Adenomyosis: This is another gynaecological condition that causes cramps and pain.

 • Fibroids: Most people develop fibroids of various sizes in the uterus over the course of their lives.
 These can sometimes lead to menstrual cramps.

 • IUDs: Tools like the copper IUD can also be the cause of pain and period cramps.
 This is especially true if not inserted correctly (always see a doctor experienced in this area to insert it!).

 • Etc: Other reasons might include uterine defects and pelvic inflammatory diseases.
 We’ve put menstrual cups into this category as well because there are a few reports of them causing cramps.